chooper/rollout-dynamodb/README.md

 This is a storage adapter for [Rollout](https://github.com/FetLife/rollout) that uses DynamoDB.
-Rollout allows you to flip feature flags around in a sane way.
+Rollout allows you to flip feature flags around in a reasonable way.

 I wrote this adapter for those who either don't want to stand up a new redis instance or introduce a new single point of failure into their